hetznercloud/terraform-provider-hcloud/website/docs/r/network_subnet.html.md

 - `type` - (string) Type of subnet.
 - `ip_range` - (string) Range to allocate IPs from.
 - `network_zone` - (string) Name of network zone.
-- `vswitch` - (int) ID of the VSwitch as shown in Hetzner Robot.
-Only set if subnet is of type vswitch.